TGV POS

-The TGV POS is a TGV train built by French manufacturer Alstom which is operated by the French national rail company, the SNCF, in France's high-speed rail lines.
+The TGV POS-Duplex was a TGV train built by French manufacturer Alstom which is operated by the French national rail company, the SNCF, in France's high-speed rail lines.
 It was originally ordered by the SNCF for use on the LGV Est, which was put into service in 2007.
 POS is an abbreviation of Paris-Ostfrankreich-Süddeutschland (Paris, Eastern France, Southern Germany), the route of the LGV Est.

 History

 The TGV POS project was a unique extension of the TGV Duplex order.
 Alstom delivered to SNCF 38 new tri-current power cars and 19 sets of double-deck Duplex passenger carriages.

 The tri-current power cars were paired with the 19 sets of single-level passenger carriages from TGV Réseau trainsets, while the two-level Duplex passenger carriages were paired with the 38 dual-current power cars from the Réseau trainsets.
 The tri-current function was necessary for the LGV Est, which ends at the German border, where the electrification switches to the system.
 Meanwhile, the heavily congested lines where the Réseau trainsets were used needed the additional passenger capacity provided by the Duplex passenger carriages.

 The project allowed SNCF to receive the tri-current power cars needed ahead of the opening of the LGV Est, without slowing the production of the Duplex trainsets.